Jake Etheridge

 Cancel

-The curveball that almost killed the simulation
+The curveball in user thinking that almost killed the simulation

 1. 1